Xelieu/xelieu.github.io/docs/jp-lazy-guide/updatingAnkiJPMNNote.md

-# Update: Anki JPMN Fork
+# Updating: Anki JPMN Note

-- This is an update to fix `AJT Japanese` addon bug while Aquafina is gone, hence we cannot use the `JPMN Manager` to update the Anki Format
+- This is how to manually update `JPMN Note` bugs while Aquafina is gone, hence we cannot use the `JPMN Manager` to update the Anki Format

-- If you didn't update, then the following features will be missing:
+### Update Watcher

-    - Automatically generated furigana
+- If you didn't update on or before the following dates, please update:
-    - Devoiced and nasal information to pitch accents
+    - `JPMN Note`: 2023-11-13
-    - Less coverage on pitch accents
+    - `AJT Japanese`: 2023-11-13

 ---